 If you intend on going out partying every night you probably want to stay over in the Shinjuku/Shibuya/Roppongi area.
 Trains stop at 12-1am and taxis can be pricey if you need to trek halfway across the city.

 I’ve already mentioned Senso-ji temple a couple of times, but it’s for good reason.
 It’s like walking through layers.
-First you have the giant Kaminarimon thunder gate at the main road which house protective Shinto gods.
+First, you have the giant Kaminarimon thunder gate at the main road which house protective Shinto gods.
 In the middle of the gate is a huge 4m tall, red chōchin lantern.
 Behind the gate is Nakamise-dori, the pedestrian street lined with market stalls that lead to the second gate, Hōzōmon, flanked by a large pagoda.
 In front are some incense cauldrons and temple fountains before you finally reach the actual shrine.

 You’ll notice people lighting incense in the cauldrons and then sweeping the smoke over their body which is believed to heal ailments.

 To the side of the cauldrons and inside the shrine are some fortune telling sticks.
-You pop ¥100 in the container, shake the metal cannister filled with sticks, tip it upside down till a stick falls out.
-A kanji symbol marks the top and you search for this in the rows of little draws, when you find your symbol, open the draw and take out one of the papers, on the back is an English translation.
+You pop ¥100 in the container, shake the metal canister filled with sticks, tip it upside down till a stick falls out.
+A kanji symbol marks the top and you search for this in the rows of little draws, when you find your symbol, open the drawer and take out one of the papers, on the back is an English translation.
 If you get ‘bad luck’ you then tie the paper to wires you’ll see nearby.
 Keep it if it’s good luck!

 You’ve probably watched the scene in Lost in Translation of the street intersection flooded with people while a dinosaur wanders across the face of a building in the background.